Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

 What about the control mechanism for flipping the skewness of the rotational orientation towards the CCW direction?
-The experiments of Badih et al.\ found that Calyculin A, which enhances cellular contractility through increased phosphorylation of myosin light chain, increased the stored mechanical energy of the doublets.
-More surprisingly, it flipped the prior observed CW-bias in coherent rotations while simultaneously lowering the likelihood of engaging in coherent rotational movement (Fig.~1D-E).
-We interpreted increased contractility in the model by making two key assumptions -- the velocity alignment timescale is longer, and the frictional drag coefficient is higher (bottom right, Fig.~5E).
-Our rationale is that more contractile cells are more adherent and, thus, have slower dynamics of polarization and motility.
-Importantly, we found that if we maintained the assumption of cell-to-cell asymmetry in the polarity timescale, we needed to increase the volume repulsion strength to decrease the percentage of coherent rotation.
-This assumption is also experimentally motivated -- in the Calyculin A experiments, the nuclei appear to be further apart suggestive of a result due to repulsive rather than attractive interactions such as those of a passive adhesion.
-In this scenario, with the same assumptions of CW intrinsic bias in each cell, led predominantly, to CCW rotations (Fig.~5F).
-We found that simulatenously increasing the drag and velocity alignment timescale coefficients led increasingly to fewer coherently rotating doublets, yet of those rotating doublets, more CCW bias.
-This led us to conclude that the Calyculin A treatment diminished the contribution of the CW biased intrinsic polarity machinery in exchange for stronger repulsive interactions between the cells.
+The experiments of~\cite{Badih2025} found that Calyculin A, which enhances cellular contractility through increased phosphorylation of myosin light chain, increased the stored mechanical energy of the doublets.
+More surprisingly, it flipped the prior CW bias in coherent rotations while simultaneously lowering the likelihood of engaging in coherent rotational movement (Fig.~\ref{fig:exp_results}D-E).
+We interpret increased contractility in the model by making two key assumptions --- a longer timescale for velocity alignment response and a higher frictional drag coefficient (red region, Fig.~\ref{fig:doublet_biasmodulation}B).
+Our rationale is that contractile cells adhere strongly to the underlying matrix and, thus, have slower dynamics of polarization and motility.
+Importantly, we find that if we maintain the assumption of cell-to-cell asymmetry in the polarity timescale, we need to increase the volume repulsion strength to decrease the percentage of coherent rotation.
+This assumption of stronger repulsion is experimentally motivated --- in the Calyculin A experiments, the nuclei appear to be further apart compared to control cases.
+This leads us to conclude that the Calyculin A treatment diminishes protrusive activity, and thus the contribution of the CW biased intrinsic polarity machinery in exchange for a stronger repulsive interaction between the cells.
+The slower dynamics constrain the doublet to move in phase-lock, and perturbations off the geometric axis of the doublet yield more frequently to CCW circular motions.